Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 # Why Iteration :question:

 - In the last lecture, we talked about *building* logic
-- An **algorithms** is
+- An **algorithm** is
   - A set of rules, making *logical and meaningful* decisions, to solve a problem
-  - A sequence of clearly defined steps and instructions with clear start and end points
+  - A sequence of explicit steps and instructions with clear start and end points
-- Iteration provide a mechanism to <span style="color:green">automate</span> repetitive tasks
+- Iteration provides a mechanism to <span style="color:green">automate</span> repetitive tasks

 ---